johnsara04/paracortex_model_johnson19/README.md

 Supplementary data available at https://github.com/johnsara04/ABM_Supplementary_Figures

-Import LN_simple3 package into repast-simphony.
+Import LN_simple5 package into repast-simphony.
-Classes can be found at /LN_simple3/src/lN_simple3
+Classes can be found at /LN_simple3/src/lN_simple3 Delete cellstyle class for HPC use.